Aspartyltransferase

-Thus, the two substrates of this enzyme are L-asparagine and hydroxylamine, whereas its two products are NH_{3} and L-aspartylhydroxamate.
+The two substrates of this enzyme characterised from Mycobacterium tuberculosis are L-asparagine and hydroxylamine, which are converted to the hydroxamate, β-L-aspartylhydroxamic acid and ammonia.

 This enzyme belongs to the family of transferases, specifically the aminoacyltransferases.
 The systematic name of this enzyme class is L-asparagine:hydroxylamine gamma-aspartyltransferase.
 Other names in common use include beta-aspartyl transferase, and aspartotransferase.